lockss/lockss-rtd-manual/docs/upgrading/upgrading-ufw.rst

    sudo ufw status

-If it is not running, enable and start it by running this command:
+If it is not active, enable and start it by running this command:

 .. code-block:: shell

-   sudo systemctl disable --now ufw
+   sudo ufw enable